lemlac/pylem/docs/reference.md

 print("Access granted!")
 ```

-Another key difference will be the inclusion of custom data types like in C: `struct`, `enum`, and `union`.
+Another key difference is the inclusion of custom data types like in C: `struct`, `enum`, and `union`.

 ```py
 struct BankAccount: